9nimbu9/FX-LIVE-CONVERSION/README.md

    ```

-2. Open your web browser and navigate to http://localhost:3000/api (http://localhost:3000/api).
+2. Open your web browser and navigate to http://localhost:3000/api.
 This is working through Swagger.

-## Usage

-Explain how to use your application.
-Provide examples or screenshots if necessary.